ChadyOueslati-dev/SplitIt_V1/README.md

 # SplitIt

 Shared expense tracking and group settlement.
-A group logs what it spends, SplitIt nets every expense down to one position per person, then works out the shortest set of transfers that clears the whole group.
+A group logs what it spends, SplitIt nets every expense down to one position per person, then works out the shortest set of transfers that ears the whole group.
 Payments run through a mock sandbox gateway.

-Built for B198c17 App & Web Development Studio, Gisma University of Applied Sciences.
+Built for B198c17 App & Web Development Studio, Gisma University of Applied Sciences @BY: Chady Oueslati GH1026563  .

 Stack: HTML, CSS and vanilla JavaScript on the front end.
 Node.js, Express and MongoDB with Mongoose on the back end.
 JWT sessions in an HttpOnly cookie.
 Docker and Docker Compose for